Immersion lithography

-Immersion lithography is now being extended to sub-20nm nodes through the use of multiple patterning.

 Background

 The ability to resolve features in optical lithography is directly related to the numerical aperture of the imaging equipment, the numerical aperture being the sine of the maximum refraction angle multiplied by the refractive index of the medium through which the light travels.
 The lenses in the highest resolution "dry" photolithography scanners focus light in a cone whose boundary is nearly parallel to the wafer surface.
 As it is impossible to increase resolution by further refraction, additional resolution is obtained by inserting an immersion medium with a higher index of refraction between the lens and the wafer.
 The blurriness is reduced by a factor equal to the refractive index of the medium.
 For example, for water immersion using ultraviolet light at 193 nm wavelength, the index of refraction is 1.44.

 The resolution enhancement from immersion lithography is about 30–40% depending on materials used.
 However, the depth of focus, or tolerance in wafer topography flatness, is improved compared to the corresponding "dry" tool at the same resolution.